 |Looking north west across Lake Murdeduke|

 At some point, the property was renamed Murdeduke (a Wathaurong name as was Wormbete), perhaps to distinguish it more clearly from the remaining portion of the run which retained the Mt Hesse name.
-Murdeduke Station adjoined the Hopkins' St Stephen's and River Station properties along their north west boundaries.
-These two smaller runs provided a link between the larger Wormbete Estate and Arthur's Murdeduke Station.
+Murdeduke Station adjoined the north west boundary of St Stephen's whilst Wormbete Estate bounded St Stephen's to the south, so that the smaller St Stephen's provided a link between the larger Wormbete Estate and Arthur's Murdeduke Station.

 In February 1854 Arthur married Lucy Rout at Murdeduke.
 One John Wingate Rout was also married on the property at the same time.
 Presumably both were maternal relatives of the Hopkins' via their mother.
 Like his brother John, Arthur served on the Winchelsea Shire Council and he and Lucy raised their family of three daughters at Murdeduke.